 Remark 1: It is not essential that different agents have access to different projects.
 This assumption was made solely for the expositional convenience.
-One could alternatively assume that all the agents are homogenous and have access to the two types of investment.
-As long as it is assumed that no agent can invest both types of the projects simultaneously and that the creditor can observe the type of the investment made by the borrower, the results would carry over, even though it would make the derivation of the equilibrium condition far more complicated.
+One could alternatively assume that all the agents are homogenous and have access to both types of projects.
+As long as it is assumed that no agent can invest both projects simultaneously and that the creditor can observe the type of the investment made by the borrower, the results would carry over, even though it would make the derivation of the equilibrium condition far more complicated.
 Nor is it essential that each agent can manage at most one project.
 This assumption reduces the agent's investment decision to a binary choice, which greatly simplifies the analysis.
 (It does, however, introduce the need for additional parameter restrictions; see (A2) and (A3), as well as Remark 5, later.)
-The assumption that the project is indivisible is essential.
+The assumption of the minimum investment requirement is essential.
 Without the nonconvexity, the borrowing constraint introduced later would never be binding.
+The assumption that the two projects may have different minimum requirements does not play any essential role in this paper.